Fertility clinic failure affects more patients than previously thought

 Both couples are now suing.
 So are at least 16 other sets of plaintiffs, all claiming negligence and breach of contract.

-And there may be an underlying technical problem — one that’s happened before.

-An NBC News investigation has found the manufacturer of this particular storage tank, Custom Biogenic Systems, has a history of previous malfunctions dating back almost 15 years.
+An NBC News investigation has found the manufacturer of this particular storage tank, Custom Biogenic Systems, has a history of problems dating back almost 15 years.

 In 2003, Rachel Southwood’s husband Andrew had sperm frozen in the UK after he was diagnosed with cancer.
 The Tauton, England, couple had one child and hoped they would be able to have another.